QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/bem/bem.rst

 Classical Blade Element Momentum Theory
 ----------------------------------------
 The blade element momentum theory combines the 1D actuator disc theory with the blade element theory.
 For practical reasons, the stream tube theory is applied to radial annuli that match the discretization of the blade elements.
 Both theories allow for the expression of the blade forces within an annular segment as a function of streamtube geometric properties and the axial and tangential induction factors :math:`a` and :math:`a'`, respectively.
 A solution method is applied which iteratively finds the values of :math:`a` and :math:`a'` which satisfy both theories.

 Corrections
 -----------
 Due to the two dimensional nature of the BEM theory, three dimensional effects are not accounted for by the classical BEM.
 This leads to large deviations of flow quantities compared with measured turbine data, particularly in regions where strong changes in the blade circulation occur.
-To improve the accuracy of the BEM results, two correctional methods are implemented into QBlade:
+To improve the accuracy of the BEM results, two correction methods are implemented into QBlade:

 - Prandtl Tip Loss Factor (see :footcite:t:`Glauert1935`);
 - 3D Correction (see :footcite:t:`Snel1992`);